regenerativeag/tools/active-member-discord-bot/docs/database-design.md

 This discord bot has no external dependencies except on discord itself, which means other groups can use this bot with little-to-no software experience.

-The in-memory database is lightning fast and requires very little RAM for most (all) realistic levels of discord activity.
+The in-memory database is lightning fast and requires very little RAM for realistic levels of discord activity.

 The persisted data can be owned, visible, and shared by all discord admins (because it's a discord channel).